timbertson/mocktest/README.markdown

 ... is an addition to Michael Foord's popular Mock module, supporting powerful expectation matching behaviour for Mock objects.

+It's released under the BSD licence (see the LICENCE file).

 ## Where did it come from?
 I am a big fan of rspec, but less of a fan of ruby as a whole.
 I wanted a to use rspec's powerful should_receive() and associated matchers with my python mock objects.